Metropolitan Stadium: Final years and demise

 The Minnesota Kicks' last regular season game at Met Stadium was a 2–1 victory over the Dallas Tornado on August 19, 1981.
 A week later, the team's last game at the Met was a 1-0 shoot-out playoff victory over the Tulsa Roughnecks.
 The team's last game played was a home playoff loss, 3–0 to the Fort Lauderdale Strikers, on September 6, 1981.
 The game was moved to Memorial Stadium due to a scheduling conflict with the Twins.

 The Twins played their last game at the Met on September 30, 1981, losing to the Kansas City Royals 5–2 on a rainy afternoon.
-The night before the final game, home plate was stolen, and after the final game ended, hundreds of fans gathered on the field, searching (mostly unsuccessfully) for mementoes.
+The night before the final game, home plate was stolen, and after the final game ended, hundreds of fans gathered on the field, searching (mostly unsuccessfully) for mementos.

 The Vikings played their last game on December 20, 1981, dropping a 10–6 decision to the Kansas City Chiefs.
-Fans, sensing that this was the final game of any sort at the stadium, were more determined to claim souvenirs.
-In preparation, the Vikings tripled their security force for the contest.
+By this time, the Vikings had been eliminated from playoff contention.
+Knowing that fans would be more determined to claim souvenirs at what would almost certainly be the Met’s last major event, the Vikings tripled their security force for the contest.
 In the game's final minutes, many of the 41,110 fans in attendance began dismantling seats and bleachers, and thousands stormed the field once the game ended.
 The goal posts were torn down, pieces of the field were dug up, and speakers and lightbulbs on the scoreboard were removed.
 Hundreds of injuries were reported, mostly minor scrapes and bruises but also multiple head injuries sustained during the melee.

 Met Stadium was officially abandoned when the Vikings and the Twins moved to the Metrodome in January 1982, and the Kicks folded after the 1981 soccer season.
 For the next three years, Met Stadium sat unused, decaying, and highly vandalized.
-Demolition kickoff for Metropolitan Stadium started in 1985 on January 28, and continued for the next four months.
+Demolition for Metropolitan Stadium kicked off in 1985 on January 28, and continued for the next four months.
 After the rubble was cleared, the lot sat vacant for several years, although the nearby Met Center continued to provide entertainment for NHL hockey fans for another decade.